Diaz Ayala Cuban and Latin American Popular Music Collection

-The Diaz Ayala Cuban and Latin American Popular Music Collection-FIU, located in the City of Sweetwater, Miami-Dade County, Florida, is a Special Collection of Latin American Music donated to Florida International University Libraries in 2001 by the Cuban discographer Cristobal Diaz Ayala.
+The Diaz Ayala Cuban and Latin American Popular Music Collection-FIU, located in the City of Sweetwater, Miami-Dade County, Florida, is a Special Collection of Latin American Music donated to Florida International University Libraries in 2001 by the Cuban musicologist, radio producer and lawyer Cristóbal Díaz Ayala.

 The Collection

 The Diaz Ayala Cuban and Latin American Popular Music Collection (DAC) is the most extensive publicly available collection of Cuban music in the United States.
 It was donated to Florida International University Libraries in 2001 by the Cuban discographer and Lawyer Cristobal Diaz Ayala.
 The archive supports the Florida International University's mission of teaching, research, and service by providing means for the discovery and the pursuit of knowledge.
 It was started prior to 1960 in Cuba and then restarted in Puerto Rico in 1960.
 At present the collection comprises approximately 150,000 units.